xzhan140/autonomous-video-artist/README.md

         $ rosrun turtlebot navigation

-    To run the test code for depth image with visualization:

-        $ rosrun turtlebot depth

     To run the automatic navigation with depth image (including position tracking and battery information):

         $ rosrun turtlebot depth_nav

-    To run the position track test code:

-        $ rosrun turtlebot position

 8. To stop the robot just press ctrl+c to break the process